typesandtimes/tale/_drafts/decades.md

 In terms of the ISO 8601 standard, that's the distinction between _decades_ (as introduced earlier) and _[time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) of duration ten years_.
 Rielly gives two examples of such time intervals: `2008/2017` and `2009/2018`, both valid time intervals of year precision according to ISO 8601, and also expressible as `2008/P10Y` and `P10Y/2019` respectively.
 Or they could be ten-year time intervals at minute granularity, e.g., `2009-12-31T14:30/P10Y` as the decade beginning at 2:30 pm on 31 December 2009 and ending at 2:30 pm on 31 December 2019.
 {:/comment}

+# Respect for a Forebear

+In this article I've taken the Cardinals position on decades and the Ordinals position on centuries.
+(How sorry I am to disagree with the ISO 8601 standard in the latter case.)
+While I believe this determination to be sound and reasonable, one example from the archives of how both questions were resolved deserves modern attention.

+{% include image.html
+	filename="decade/nytribune-1900-spread-to-decades.png"
+	img_style="width: 60%;"
+	description="A humble letter to the editor followed by a masterful response in the 23 December 1900 _New York Tribune_." %}

+On 23 December 1900 an editor of the _New York Tribune_, one of the foremost newspapers of the time, [published](https://www.newspapers.com/image/206535133/?terms=%22new%2Bdecade%22) a masterful response to a letter, from a Wilbur Fisk, asking for clarification on the century and decade dilemmas.[^nytrib1900] The editor begins by praising the letter, which is "truly a comfort"; it's "plain, straightforward, candid, modest and honest."
+"If [Fisk] could see the letters on this subject which have been received at this office in the last week, the most of them stupid and silly, some of them abusive and all of them except his anonymous, he would blush for his side of the case."

+Taking the Ordinal position with confidence, the editor demonstrates multiple enumerations of years.
+But he's flexible at the same time: he recognizes the common language around decades as well, e.g., the expression "in the sixties."
+"But it is merely a loose and conversational mode of speech, like many another.
+It has no historic or mathematical significance, and has nothing to do with the question."
+Even more flexible, the editor also concurs with our philosophical Canadian hockey player Rielly on the multitude of decades available.
+"It must be borne of mind, however, that the word 'decade' means merely a period of ten years, regardless of when it begins or ends.
+The period from July 4, 1876, to July 4, 1886, is just as much a decade as any other period of ten years."

+Have we now begun a new decade, the 2020s?
+I argue yes, while others would argue no. The only certain outcome is that, like the century debate, the question will never quite die; it will circle back around every decade.
+But if each time we can piece together a bit more perspective, culturally and historically, we might finally be equipped to solve it for good.
+Or maybe the common men will simply overpower the abacists.

+---

 [^gouldculture]:
     Stephen Jay Gould, [_Questioning the Millennium_](https://www.hup.harvard.edu/catalog.php?isbn=9780674061644), 1997, Part 2.